How vaccines and research can help prevent cholera outbreaks

 Most of the top identified research needs were about the oral cholera vaccine.
 How can we use the vaccine in the best possible way?
 How long does protection last for?
 What can we do to optimise immunisations?

-To help answer this, Wellcome launched a funding call this year to generate evidence on the use of the oral cholera vaccine.
-I think it will achieve several things, and most importantly understanding the impact of different dose schedules on duration of protection, particularly in children.
+To help answer this, Wellcome launched a funding call to generate evidence on the use of the oral cholera vaccine.
+I think it will achieve several things, and most importantly, understanding the impact of different dose schedules on the duration of protection, particularly in children.

 It calls on researchers to map cholera hotspots.
 These are places where cholera is endemic for many years and where there is a heavy burden of disease.
 There are often big outbreaks in these hotspots and big epidemics that could spread into surrounding regions.
 If we want to eliminate or control cholera by 2030, we have to focus on addressing these hotspots.